belgattitude/openstore-schema-core/CONTRIBUTING.md

 $ composer generate-sql
 ```

-3. Don't forget to update the Changelog.md
+3. Don't forget to update the `CHANGELOG.md`

-4. Push your changes.
+4. Commit/push your changes.